PADAS/movebank-client/README.md

 # movebank-client
-A pyhton client for MoveBank API
+A Python client for MoveBank API